berkeley-dev/huawei_quirks/README.md

 * ramdisk = android ramdisk ( cpio archive )
 * ramdisk_recovery = recovery ramdisk ( cpio archive )

+# fastboot
+Sometimes during your development journey you'll get stuck in reboot loop and holding volume down won't get you in fastboot.
+Don't panic, the easiest way to get back there is to boot to eRecovery (hold volume up for 3 seconds while 1,2,3 screen is visible) then power-off your phone and plug in the USB cable while holding volume up (* woop woop * anyone remembers MTK flash tool? )

 # vbmeta
 Yep, also that, huawei is using a custom implementation not supported by AOSP
 They are using 2 different dts entries ( vbmeta_huawei and vbmeta_hisi ) while aosp expects only vbmeta ( HACK: Merge them together )